kunhwiko/concepts/systems/Kubernetes/8-managed-services-and-tools.md

 ##### Kubemark
 ```
 Kubemark
-   a) does not test actual real life behavior for the sake of cost
+   a) Does not test actual real life behavior for the sake of cost.
-   b) runs mock hollow nodes, hollow kubelets, hollow proxies that fake functionalities in a lightweight manner
+   b) Runs mock hollow nodes, hollow kubelets, hollow proxies that fake functionalities in a lightweight manner.
-   c) still very good at testing improvements and regressions to the cluster
+   c) Still very good at testing improvements and regressions to the cluster.
 ```